Child Protection and Safeguarding

 For advice and guidance on various child protection and safeguarding issues please see our 'helpful links' page.

-More about our school's policies regarding inclusion and safeguarding can be found on our 'policies and premium' page
+More about our school's policies regarding inclusion and safeguarding can be found on our 'Policies and Premium' pages.

-We take e-safety very seriously at English Martyrs.
-To find out about e-safety within the curriculum as well as staff training, parent workshops and our plans for the future please click here.
+As a school we regularly provide updates and sources of information to encourage Parents to consider measures to keep their children safe when using the internet.
+To find out about e-safety within the curriculum, as well as staff training, parent workshops and our plans for the future please click here.

 We have a school safeguarding policy which can be found in a leaflet format by clicking here